octopus-sensing/octopus-sensing/docs/tutorial.rst

 What Are We Building?
 ----------------------

-In this tutorial, we'll show how to design a simple scenario with octopus-sensing step by step.
+This tutorial will show how to design a simple scenario with octopus-sensing step by step.

 The example scenario is the most common in emotion recognition research in affective computing.
 In this scenario, we learn how to record data from different sources synchronously when an event happens and stop data recording by finishing the event.